 How should I store my cooking oils?

-- An unpleasant smell or taste indicates that the oil is no longer desirable for consumption.
+An unpleasant smell or taste indicates that the oil is no longer desirable for consumption.
 A wine smell or taste may show that the oil was not stored properly.
-A metallic flavor indicates that the oil was stored in a container made with reactive metal.
+A metallic flavor demonstrates that the oil was stored in a container made of reactive metal.

-- Most unrefined oils will keep for 3 to 6 months if properly stored in a cool dark place.
-The refrigerator is the best place to store unrefined oils and although most will solidify in the colder temperature, they will return to a liquid state if removed from the refrigerator one or two hours prior to use.
+Most unrefined oils will keep for 3 to 6 months if stored correctly in a cool dark place.
+The refrigerator is the best place to store unrefined oils.
+Although most will solidify in the colder temperature, they will return to a liquid state that is removed from the refrigerator one or two hours before use.

-- An oil high in polyunsaturated fat has a much shorter shelf life than oils high in monounsaturated or saturated fat and should be stored in the refrigerator to extend the shelf life.
+An oil high in polyunsaturated fat has a much shorter shelf life than oils high in monounsaturated or saturated fat.
+It should be stored in the refrigerator to extend the shelf life.

-© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2017- 2013.
-Unauthorized use and/or duplication of this material or photos without express and written permission from this blog’s author and/or owner is strictly prohibited.
+© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2020- 2013.
+Unauthorized use and duplication of this material or photos without express and written permission from this blog’s author and owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with appropriate and specific direction to the original content.
 You may not copy and paste recipes to share on Social Platforms.